TakumiOtagaki/PseudoknotVisualizer/README.md

   -o test/coloring_1KPD.0.A.pymol.txt \ # path of output script txtfile
   -c A \ # chain ID
   -f pymol \ # format: chimera or pymol
-  -m 0 # model ID in your viewer.
+  -m 0 # model ID in your viewer if you choose chimera format with -f option.
 ```